 Promoting activities that will spark student engagement and participation ideally make lesson presentations fun.
 Also, when our students enjoy what they do in the classroom, they feel safe and are always excited each day.
 To make learning fun you need the best teaching strategies.
 Having that aha moment in the classroom will spark their interest.

-Moreover, we should include in our plan how to connect lessons to real-life situations to make it more meaningful.
+Moreover, we should include in our plan how to connect lessons to real-life situations to make them more meaningful.
 By making the students see the real connection of learning to real-life they might as well enjoy the learning process.

-6. Allow students to ask questions and participate actively.
+6. Allow students to ask questions and participate actively

 Each of our students in the classroom is auditioning for self-expression.
 Hence, they should be given the best chance to ask questions and participate actively.
 Unfortunately, having students who are eager to air out their thoughts and ideas isn’t always the scenario.
 There are students who are passive and are just content listening to other views.